DavidBK/shampoo/Node/Call-Of-Duty.md

 1. What will happen if you add more soldiers and duties?

-    Make your app work with 1,000,000 soldiers and duties.
+    Make your app work with 1,000,000 soldiers and duties in the DB.

-2. How do you test your up scaling?

-3. What is the performance of your app?
+2. What is the performance of your app?

-    Make a stress test to your app.
+    Make a load test to your app.

 ## Task 8 - Extend query parameters (optional)